terraform-mongodbatlas-modules/terraform-mongodbatlas-push-based-log-export/modules/s3_bucket/README.md

 ## Considerations

-If you set the input variable `force_destroy` to true, if you dereference the module the AWS S3 Bucket will also be destroyed together with the rest of the resources, even if it has content and files inside.
+When you set the input variable `force_destroy` to true, if you dereference the module, the AWS S3 Bucket will also be destroyed together with the rest of the resources, even if it has content and files inside.

 ## License